1Teee/tberri50/11_flask-static/readme.md

 @app.route("/") renders: No hablo queso!

-@app.route("/static/foo.html") renders: a Not Found error message: The requested URL was not found. http://localhost:5000/static/foo.html renders: a random float between 0 and 1
+@app.route("/static/foo.html") renders: a Not Found error message: The requested URL was not found. http://localhost:5000/static/foo.html (with app.route("/")) renders: "Is this plaintext though?"

+http://localhost:5000/static/foo.html renders: a random float between 0 and 1

 http://localhost:5000/static/foo renders: it downloads a text file containing the plain text in the file "foo"